jirakst/MeetLex/README.md

 # MeetLex
- A virtual assistant to shedule meeting
+ A virtual assistant to shedule meetings